electrichive/waggledance/electric-hive-learning-guide.md

 - Grokking Algorithms: https://www.manning.com/books/grokking-algorithms

-and browsing this:
+and browse this:

 - Coding Interview University: https://github.com/jwasham/coding-interview-university/

 ### Surveys
 Reading surveys related to your field helps you understand it better.
+Check out these surveys:
 * Stack Overflow Survey: https://insights.stackoverflow.com/survey/2018/
 * State of Javascript Survey: https://stateofjs.com/
 * Jetbrain’s Python Developer Survey 2018: https://www.jetbrains.com/research/python-developers-survey-2018/

-# Prep for the Job Search
+# Step 6: Prep for the Job Search (1 month - 12 months)
 * https://github.com/cassidoo/getting-a-gig
 * https://github.com/jwasham/coding-interview-university#book-list

+## Build a personal site/portfolio
+WIP

 ## News and Culture
 Immerse yourself in aspects of technology culture like programming, software engineering, hacking, and tech startups through subreddits, Hacker News, Medium groups.
 This will generally help you understand more about what you’re getting yourself into, help you orient your priorities, and start to accumulate a general knowledge of useful resources.
 In addition, it will help you “talk the talk” when you get to the job application stage, so you can be in-the-know about the tech scene.